- Chart

 Industry Overview

-The investment banking industry is cyclical, driven by economic conditions, interest rates, and regulatory changes.
-M&A activity and capital markets activity fluctuate significantly.
-There is ongoing competition for deals and talent.
+The investment banking industry is highly competitive and cyclical, influenced by economic conditions, interest rates, and regulatory changes.
+Consolidation continues to be a trend.

 Positioning